Devices / Red Light Therapy / LED Red Light

 PubMed

 Animal StudyResults in animals only.
-May or may not translate to humans.Hyaluronic AcidSkin Barrier DamagePublished: February 27, 2026
+May or may not translate to humans.Published: April 16, 2026

-Why it matters: This research may help improve treatments for infected wounds, which can be a serious skin condition.
+Why it matters: This research may help improve treatments for complex wounds and irregular bleeding, which can be challenging to manage.

-This study was conducted in a lab setting and involved animal models, so its effectiveness in humans is unknown.
-Further research is needed to confirm these findings.
+This study was conducted in animals and in lab experiments, and its findings may not directly apply to humans.
+Further research is needed to confirm these results.

 PubMed

-Notable findingA finding from a controlled trial, systematic review, or meta-analysis with noteworthy results.Systematic ReviewSummary and analysis of existing published studies.Published: January 1, 2026
+Notable findingA finding from a controlled trial, systematic review, or meta-analysis with noteworthy results.Systematic ReviewSummary and analysis of existing published studies.AcnePublished: April 14, 2026

 PubMed